 Nelson instructed on litigation practice to fellow lawyers at the Legal Education Society of Alberta’s Fall 2012 “Law and Practice Update”.

-Nelson currently sits on the Board of Directors for Food Banks Alberta and is the Chair of the Board of Governors of Athabasca University.
+Nelson currently sits on the Board of Directors for Food Banks Alberta, is the Chair of the Alberta Fatality Review Board and is the Chair of the Board of Governors of Athabasca University.

 Nelson volunteers for the Shriners Hospitals for Children as a past chairman for Southern Alberta.
 He currently sits on the international Jurisprudence and Laws Committee for Shriners International.